Insights & Trends CX Contact Center

 Tip to improve callback rate: Promote the callback option clearly in your IVR so customers know it’s available.

 “Calls blocked” in this context doesn’t refer to calls that were rejected.
-The metric refers to incoming calls that cannot connect due to capacity limitations, like occupied lines.
+The metric refers to incoming calls that cannot be connected due to capacity limitations, such as occupied lines.

 • Increase line capacity or staffing during peak hours to handle higher call volumes.